 I’d be remiss if I didn’t point out that musicians and hobbyists can still record their own CDs for demos or home listening.
 The Tascam CD-RW900MKII is designed for professional use, but it’s reasonably-priced and versatile enough to handle multiple types of CD-Rs.
 You can even fade tracks in and out if you’re making a mix.

 We can help you choose

 Have questions about how to choose the right CD player?
-Call one of our expert Advisors at 1-888-955-6000.
-They know the gear inside and out.
+Our expert Advisors know the gear inside and out.
+Get answers quickly via phone, chat, or email.
 Don't forget: Free lifetime tech support is included with your Crutchfield purchase.